Nintendo: 1988–1994: Game Boy and Super Nintendo Entertainment System

-1993–1998: Nintendo 64, Virtual Boy, and Game Boy Color
+1995–2000: Virtual Boy, Nintendo 64, and Game Boy Color

-In mid-1993, Nintendo and Silicon Graphics announced a strategic alliance to develop the Nintendo 64.
-NEC, Toshiba, and Sharp also contributed technology to the console.
-The Nintendo 64 was marketed as one of the first consoles to be designed with 64-bit architecture.
-As part of an agreement with Midway Games, the arcade games Killer Instinct and Cruis'n USA were ported to the console.
-Although the Nintendo 64 was planned for release in 1995, the production schedules of third-party developers influenced a delay, and the console was released in June and September 1996 in Japan and the United States respectively, and in March 1997 in Europe.
-By the end of its production in 2002, around 33 million Nintendo 64 consoles were sold worldwide, and it is considered one of the most recognized video game systems in history.
-388 games were produced for the Nintendo 64 in total, some of which – particularly Super Mario 64, The Legend of Zelda: Ocarina of Time, and GoldenEye 007 – have been distinguished as some of the greatest of all time.

-In 1995, Nintendo released the Virtual Boy, a console designed by Gunpei Yokoi with stereoscopic graphics.
+In 1995, Nintendo released the Virtual Boy, a console designed by Yokoi with stereoscopic graphics.
 Critics were generally disappointed with the quality of the games and red-colored graphics, and complained of gameplay-induced headaches.
 The system sold poorly and was quietly discontinued.
 Amid the system's failure, Yokoi formally retired from Nintendo.

-In February 1996, Pocket Monsters Red and Green, known internationally as Pokémon Red and Blue, developed by Game Freak was released in Japan for the Game Boy, and established the popular Pokémon franchise.
+In February 1996, Pocket Monsters Red and Green (known internationally as Pokémon Red and Blue) was developed by Game Freak and released in Japan for the Game Boy, establishing the popular Pokémon franchise.
 The game went on to sell 31.37 million units, with the video game series exceeding a total of 300 million units in sales as of 2017.

+The Nintendo 64 was released in June 1996 in Japan, September 1996 in the United States and March 1997 in Europe.
+Though planned for release in 1995, the production schedules of third-party developers influenced a delay, The console was in development since mid-1993, when Nintendo and Silicon Graphics announced a strategic alliance to develop the console.
+NEC, Toshiba, and Sharp also contributed technology to the console.
+The Nintendo 64 was marketed as one of the first consoles to be designed with 64-bit architecture.
 In 1997, Nintendo released the Rumble Pak, a plug-in device that connects to the Nintendo 64 controller and produces a vibration during certain moments of a game.
+By the end of its production in 2002, around 33 million Nintendo 64 consoles were sold worldwide, and it is considered one of the most recognized video game systems in history.
+388 games were produced for the Nintendo 64 in total, some of which – particularly Super Mario 64, The Legend of Zelda: Ocarina of Time, and GoldenEye 007 – have been distinguished as some of the greatest of all time.

 In 1998, the Game Boy Color was released.
 In addition to backward compatibility with Game Boy games, the console's similar capacity to the NES resulted in select adaptations of games from that library, such as Super Mario Bros.
 Deluxe.
 Since then, over 118.6 million Game Boy and Game Boy Color consoles have been sold worldwide.

+A series of administrative changes occurred in 2000 when Nintendo's corporate offices were moved to the Minami-ku neighborhood in Kyoto, and Nintendo Benelux was established to manage the Dutch and Belgian territories.